 The Endodontics Examination is a simulated patient examination which consists of two procedures: an access opening on an artificial posterior tooth and an access opening, canal instrumentation and obturation on an artificial anterior tooth.
-The criteria for these procedures are combined and scored in total:
+The criteria for these procedures are:

-Anterior Endodontics/Posterior Access Opening 17 Criteria
+Anterior Endodontics 12 Criteria Posterior Access Opening 9 Criteria

 To compute the score for each individual procedure, the number of points the candidate has earned for each criterion is totaled, divided by the maximum number of possible points for that procedure and the results are multiplied by 100.
 This computation converts scores for each procedure to a basis of 100 points.
-Any penalties that may have been assessed during the treatment process are deducted after the total score for the Examination Part has been converted to a basis of 100 points.
+Any penalties that may have been assessed during the treatment process are deducted after the total score for the Examination Procedure has been converted to a basis of 100 points.